fs-mschmidty/columbine_wildlife_docs/end_of_year/2026_eoy_report.md

 **Silverspot Surveys**

 Silverspot surveys are conducted in August and September.
 We have completed surveys at Scaffold Lick (Burn Unit), Haviland - Elbert Creek, Chris Park, and Mayday - Parrot Creek.
 Each location is also related to a project area, except for Chris Park.
 Scaffold Lick, Haviland, and Chris Park each have an abundance of bog violet and are within the elevation range of Silverspot habitat.
+The filled out "Bog Violet and Silverspot Butterfly Survey Data Forms" and their respective maps can be found in this folder on Box: 26xxGeneral\ColumbineWorkSpace\Monitoring\Silverspot Butterfly\2026.

 We only completed one survey at Mayday because it is at 8600 feet (outside of the elevation range) and has no bog violet; no Silverspot butterflys here.
 This survey was conducted on 8/27/26.